-Outback Steakhouse has free Bloomin’ Onions whenever their sponsored race car driver finishes in the top 10.
+Outback Steakhouse has free Bloomin’ Onions on Mondays after their sponsored race car driver, Kevin Harvick, finishes in the top 10.

-When NASCAR driver Kevin Harvick finishes a race in the top 10, Bloomin Monday is declared for the day after the race.
-One per table.
-Good with any purchase.
+When the deal is valid get an order of Bloomin’ Onions free with any purchase at lunch or dinner.
 No coupon required; just say “Bloomin Monday” to your server to get the deal, or show the Facebook Announcement to your server.